- by Barney Davey

-When it comes to selling, there are basics that fit into virtually every situation.
+When it comes to selling, some basics fit every situation.
 Success in selling is both psychological and tactical.
-And, yes it can be these things without be diabolical or deceitful.
-Success does require a word that does start with a "D", which is DESIRE.
+And, yes it can be these things without being diabolical or deceitful.
+Success does require a word that does start with a “D”, which is DESIRE.

-It may seem rudimentary to say, because it is fundamental, but without a deep desire to succeed there will be no measurable success.
-The facts are those things we truly want to attain are often difficult and require a commitment and a way of going about things that gives you the strategically best chance to achieve your goals.
+It may seem rudimentary to say, because it is fundamental, but without a sincere desire to succeed there will be no measurable success.
+The facts are those things we actually want to attain are often challenging and require a commitment and a way of going about things that give you the strategically best chance to achieve your goals.

 Learning how to sell art is a process

 In 30 years of selling, I have learned many things about the art of selling, including how to sell art by working in galleries and observing the art marketing and sales techniques of countless successful artists.
 In my day job, I perform customer appreciation for a high tech company.
 It requires contacting new buyers to thank them for new orders and renewing customers to thank them for their continued support and business.

 Although upselling is not a goal, roughly 25% of those we contact either extend their current contracts to get better rates or add new products, or both.
 Because we have a growing array of 55 products, of which almost all are developed to help small businesses, we only have to make a sensible presentation that outlines the features, advantages and benefits of what we offer, give a price and quietly wait for a response.
 (Click the link to read about how to sell art with silence.)

 Top sales producers share common traits – you can use them too